 - Promoting equality.
 One principle of democracy is that all people are equal in the eyes of the law, and every person gets a vote.
 For example, Canada has a universal franchise decree in the Canadian Charter of Rights and Freedoms, which explicitly allows every citizen of Canada the right to vote in any Canadian election.

 - Preventing abuse of power.
-In democracies, people in authority are usually elected by people who vote them in.
-They are therefore responsible for carrying out the will of those who elected them.
+In democracies, elected officials are responsible for carrying out the will of those who elected them.
 If they misuse their position, they won’t be re-elected.

 What are the problems with democracy?